When the Truth Gets in the Way of the Story You Want to Tell

 Of course, I desperately hope it goes without saying (but probably doesn’t) that none of the preceding is a commentary on the civil rights movement as such.
 And it certainly doesn’t mean that there weren’t plenty of awful stories of power imbalance and heroic nonviolent resistance.
 The story that “The Foot Soldier of Birmingham” tells was true all over the place in the 1960’s American south and it’s still true all over the place today.
 But it didn’t tell the truth of that particular moment.
 And by failing to tell the truth of that moment, I think it tells a very important truth about who we are as human beings and why we tell stories in the way that we do.

 Put simply, we don’t like complicated stories.
 We like our stories cleaned up and sanitized and well tailored for public consumption.
 We like heroic knights vs. evil villains.
 We like incorrigible racists and bigots vs. tolerant human rights champions.
-We like credulous believers vs. rational freethinkers.
-We like medieval jihadis vs. freedom fighters.
-We like damned vs. saved.
-We like lazy welfare sponges vs. hardworking taxpayers.
+We like credulous believers vs. rational freethinkers and medieval jihadis vs. freedom fighters.
+We like damned vs. saved and lazy welfare sponges vs. hardworking taxpayers.
 We like sinners and saints and darkness and light and red and blue and black and white.
 And if reality doesn’t serve up the story that we want?
 If the truth turns out to be a bit blurrier and more inconvenient than we’d prefer?
 Well, we’ll just tell the story how we want to.

 This is who we are and this is how we tell stories.
 It just is.